CANADA STOCKS-TSX hits one-week low on euro zone debt fears

 The Toronto Stock Exchange's S&P/TSX composite index .GSPTSE ended the session down 83.87 points, or 0.67 percent, at 12,518.54.
 Earlier it fell to 12,355.92, its weakest point since Aug.
 29.

-Eight of the 10 main groups were lower.
+The sell-off was broad, with eight of the 10 main groups on the TSX trending lower.
 Energy and bank shares weighed most heavily, down 1.8 percent and 1.2 percent respectively.

 Suncor Energy (SU.TO) was the top decliner, falling 2.4 percent to C$29.28.
 Royal Bank of Canada (RY.TO) lost 1.5 percent to C$48.22, and Bank of Nova Scotia (BNS.TO) was down 1.7 percent at C$52.23.

-Gold miners helped to offset losses as they added 1.5 percent and helped lift the broader materials sector into positive territory.
+Helping to offset losses were shares of gold miners, which rose 1.5 percent and helped lift the broader materials sector into positive territory.

-The price of the safe-haven metal jumped to a record high above $1,920 after Switzerland pegged its currency to the euro in an effort to curb franc strength.
-Gold then retreated 2 percent from that level as investors took profits.
+The price of the safe-haven metal jumped to a record high on Tuesday after Switzerland linked its currency to the euro in an effort to curb franc strength.
 [GOL/]

-"The Swiss franc was one of the safe-haven destinations away from the dollar and away from the euro, and that's no longer the case.
-So it leaves gold more isolated as an alternative currency," said Fergal Smith, managing market strategist at Action Economics.

-Seven of the top ten heavy advancers on the TSX were gold
+"(Gold stocks) have been holding up really well in terms of a hedge against what's happening in the broad global economy," said Picardo.

 Feb 9 Canada's main stock index was set for a higher start on Thursday, tracking gains in oil prices following an unexpected fall in U.S. gasoline inventories.